Hume-Rothery rules

-Hume-Rothery rules, named after William Hume-Rothery, are a set of basic rules that describe the conditions under which an element could dissolve in a metal, forming a solid solution.
+Hume-Rothery rules, are a set of basic rules that describe the conditions under which an element could dissolve in a metal, forming a solid solution.
+The rules are named after metallurgist William Hume-Rothery, who enumerated them in 1926.
 There are two sets of rules; one refers to substitutional solid solutions, and the other refers to interstitial solid solutions.

 Substitutional solid solution rules

 For substitutional solid solutions, the Hume-Rothery rules are as follows: